magic/test/README.md

 export default [
   { fn: () => true, expect: true, info: 'true is true' },
-  // note that the function will be called automagically. expect: true can be omitted.
+  // note that the function will be called automagically. expect: true is optional.
   { fn: yourLibToTest.returnsTrue, /* expect: true, */ info: 'yourLibToTest returns true' },
-  // if you need arguments, just call the function, this will also use async/await for promises.
+  // if you need arguments, call the function. also works with async/await.
   {
     fn: yourLibToTest.withArgs('argument1', 'argument2'),
     expect: 'string',